Before you dive into these resources, watch the “Time to Talk About Race in Children’s Ministry” Webinar here.

 Trouble I’ve Seen by Drew Hart

 Unity in Diversity / Psalm 133 (McClean Bible Church)

 These books are a great way to encourage children to open up and talk about things they experience and witness.

 ColorFull: Celebrating the Colors God Gave Us by Doreena Williamson

 The Gospel in Color by Curtis Woods and Jarvis Williams (kids and parents versions available)

 Discussions About Race with Children

-These resources support parents, leaders, and teachers as they seek dialogue with children about race.
+These resources support adults while they seek dialogue with children about race.

 Four Questions to Ask Yourself Before Talking to Your Kids About Racism (theparentcue.org)